 Sally Gardner - Front desk staff

 I have been the front desk receptionist at GPSI Diabetes since 2013.
 I love this job as it allows me to incorporate all of the work ethics and skills I have developed throughout my many years of working in the health sector, in customer service and in office administration – and it allows me to just be me.

 I enjoy getting to know all of our clients whether it be through phone calls or from conversations in the waiting room; and I take great pleasure in arranging appointments to your satisfaction, find the missing script or sorting whatever the issue at hand might be.

 I love hearing feedback from clients – especially after their first appointment “if only I had known that before” or “I wish I had had this information provided to me years ago”.
-I often hear lots of laughter coming from both our rooms which says a lot about the connection Dr Janet and Nurse Practitioner Annatjie have with our clients.
+I often hear lots of laughter coming from behind the closed clinic door which says a lot about the connection Dr Janet has with our clients.

 I fully embrace the patient centered philosophy of GPSI Diabetes and find it so rewarding to see all the positive changes in our clients from one appointment to the next.
 So pick up the phone and give me a call.
-I would be happy to answer any questions you may have.
+I would be happy to book an appointment or answer any questions you may have.